 On Preorder Now!

-25% off until release! (normally preorder is 20% but we are offering our other titles for 20% off through Aug 1, so the preorder titles are more on sale than usual!
-Take advantage of the savings if you are able!).
-Books will ship on or just before summer release - which we are in the process of scheduling!
+20% off until release.
+Books will ship on or just before fall release - which we are in the process of scheduling!
 Thank you for preordering!
 It helps small presses so much when you do!!!

 About Jennifer Jackson Berry